sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

 ..
 [CK2015] \J. Campbell and V. Knight. *On testing degeneracy of
             bi-matrix
             games*. http://vknight.org/unpeudemath/code/2015/06/25/on_testing_degeneracy_of_games/ (2015)

 ..
+[CL-dynamics] M. Cohen, M. Lustig, on the dynamics and the
+                 fixed subgroup of a free group automorphism, Inventiones Math.
+96, 613-638, 1989.

+..
 [CL2013] Maria Chlouveraki and Sofia Lambropoulou. *The
             Yokonuma-Hecke algebras and the HOMFLYPT